 - Section 2 – contact information of the employer, such as name, address, phone number, etc.;

 - Section 3 – third-party information (here, the authorized representative of the employer can also provide his or her personal information);

 - Section 4 – Labor Market Impact, a section where the employer has to provide information on whether the respective employment contract is signed for a job shortage, for the creation of additional jobs, etc.;

 - Section 5 – details on the job opening and duration of the employment contract.

-The form requires information on the place where the job activity will be developed, the hourly and monthly salary of the employee, the benefits that the person will be entitled to, the manner in which the recruitment is performed, the purpose of the application (permanent residency and the issuance of the work permit) and others.
 For more information regarding this subject, we invite you to contact our team of consultants in company formation in Canada, who can advise you on all the requirements that have to be met.